Sortition: Ancient Athens

 Most Athenians believed sortition, not elections, to be democratic and used complex procedures with purpose-built allotment machines (kleroteria) to avoid the corrupt practices used by oligarchs to buy their way into office.
 According to the author Mogens Herman Hansen, the citizen's court was superior to the assembly because the allotted members swore an oath which ordinary citizens in the assembly did not; therefore, the court could annul the decisions of the assembly.
 Most Greek writers who mention democracy (including Aristotle, Plato, Herodotus, and Pericles) emphasize the role of selection by lot, or state outright that being allotted is more democratic than elections (which were seen as oligarchic).
 Socrates and Isocrates however questioned whether randomly-selected decision-makers had enough expertise.

 Past scholarship maintained that sortition had roots in the use of chance to divine the will of the gods, but this view is no longer common among scholars.
 In Ancient Greek mythology, Zeus, Poseidon, and Hades used sortition to determine who ruled over which domain.
 Zeus got the sky, Poseidon the sea, and Hades the underworld.

 In Athenian democracy, to be eligible to be chosen by lot, citizens self-selected into the available pool, then onto lotteries in the kleroteria machines.
 The magistracies assigned by lot generally had terms of service of one year.
 A citizen could not hold any particular magistracy more than once in his lifetime, but could hold other magistracies.
 All male citizens over 30 years of age, who were not disenfranchised by atimia, were eligible.
 Those selected through lot underwent examination called dokimasia to ensure citizenship and consider life, character, and at times, property; capacity for a post was assumed.
 Rarely were selected citizens discarded.
 Magistrates, once in place, were subjected to constant monitoring by the Assembly.
-Magistrates appointed by lot had to render account of their time in office upon their leave, called euthynai.
-However, any citizen could request the suspension of a magistrate with due reason.
+Each magistrate appointed by lot was required, upon completion of his term, to render an account of his time in office, called a euthyna.
+Any citizen could request the suspension of a magistrate with due reason.

-A Kleroterion was used to select eligible and willing citizens to serve jury duty.
+A Kleroterion was used to allot officers and select eligible and willing citizens to serve jury duty.
 This bolstered the initial Athenian system of democracy by getting new and different jury members from each tribe to avoid corruption.
-James Wycliffe Headlam explains that the Athenian Council (500 administrators randomly selected), would commit occasional mistakes such as levying taxes that were too high.
-Headlam found minor instances of corruption but deemed systematic oppression and organized fraud as impossible due to widely (and randomly) distributed power combined with checks-and-balances.
-Furthermore, power did not tend to go to those who sought it.
-The Athenians used an intricate machine, a kleroterion, to allot officers.
-Headlam found the Athenians largely trusted the system of random selection, regarding it as the most natural and the simplest way of appointment.
-While sortition was used for most positions, elections were sometimes used for positions like for military commanders (strategos).
+James Wycliffe Headlam wrote that the Athenian Council, which consisted of 500 randomly selected male citizens, would commit occasional mistakes such as levying taxes that were too high.
+Headlam wrote that power did not tend to go to those who sought it, and deemed systematic oppression and organized fraud impossible due to widely and randomly distributed power combined with checks and balances.
+He stated that the Athenians largely trusted the system of random selection, regarding it as the most natural and the simplest way of appointment.
+Sortition was used for most positions, except for military positions such as strategos that were elected.